-Pinniped haul-outs were monitored during Sonoma Water's water level management events (lagoon outlet channel implementation and artificial breaching).
-The monitoring methods for water level management activities followed a deliberate pattern.
+While no water level management activities were conducted in 2019, events were scheduled to occur on two occasions.
+For these scheduled events pre-activity monitoring of the Jenner haul-out did occur.
+When water level management activities do occur the monitoring methods follow a deliberate pattern.
 To begin, a one-day, pre-event survey was made within 1 to 3 days prior to all water level management events.
 On the day of the management event, pinniped monitoring began at least one hour prior to the crew and equipment accessing the beach work area and continued during the duration of the event until at least one hour after the crew and equipment left the beach.
 Monitoring continued on the day following each water level management event to document the number of seals utilizing the haul-outs.
 Methods followed the count and disturbance monitoring protocols described in the "Baseline" section above.

-Prior to each breaching or lagoon outlet channel implementation, the Sonoma Water monitor participated in the onsite tailgate safety meeting to discuss the location(s) of pinnipeds at the Jenner haul-out that day and methods of avoiding and minimizing disturbances to the haul-out as outlined in NMFS LOA.
+When breaching or lagoon outlet channel implementation activities do occur, the Sonoma Water monitor will participate in the onsite tailgate safety meeting to discuss the location(s) of pinnipeds at the Jenner haul-out that day and methods of avoiding and minimizing disturbances to the haul-out as outlined in NMFS LOA.